Skip to content

 Backup: In case you work on a task for several days without pushing to the central repository, you risk loosing your work in case your PC goes down (assuming you have no other backup system in place).

-The timing and frequency of commit & push;
+The timing / frequency of commit & push;

-• When you have a progress, it's time to push
+• When you have a progress, it's time to commit & push

-• At least once per day if you work on something.
-It's OK to push several times per day.
+• It's OK to push several times per day.

-• You don't need to hesitate to push your work even if it's middle of something.
+• You don't need to hesitate to push your work even if it's still a work in progress.
 You can use "[WIP]" identifier on commit log.